Linear Convergence of Adaptively Iterative Thresholding Algorithms for Compressed Sensing

 The relaxed method converts the combinatorial $\ell_0$-minimization into a more tractable model through replacing the $\ell_0$ norm with a nonnegative and continuous function $P(\cdot)$, that is,

-One of the most important cases is the $\ell_1$-minimization problem (also known as \textit{basis pursuit} (BP) {\cite{Donoho98}} in the noise free case and \textit{basis pursuit denoising} in the noisy case) with $P(x) = \|x\|_1$, where $\|x\|_1 = \sum_{i=1}^n |x_i|$ is called the $\ell_1$ norm.
+One of the most important cases is the $\ell_1$-minimization problem (also known as \textit{basis pursuit} (BP)) {\cite{Donoho98}} in the noise free case and \textit{basis pursuit denoising} in the noisy case) with $P(x) = \|x\|_1$, where $\|x\|_1 = \sum_{i=1}^n |x_i|$ is called the $\ell_1$ norm.
 The $\ell_1$-minimization problem is a convex optimization problem that can be efficiently solved.
 Nevertheless, the $\ell_1$ norm may not induce further sparsity when applied to certain applications {\cite{Chartrand2007}}, {\cite{Chartrand2008}}, {\cite{L1/2TNN}}, {\cite{Candes2008RL1}}.
 Therefore, many nonconvex functions were proposed as substitutions of the $\ell_0$ norm.
 Some typical nonconvex examples include the $\ell_q$ ($0<q<1$) norm {\cite{Chartrand2007}}, {\cite{Chartrand2008}}, {\cite{L1/2TNN}}, smoothly clipped absolute deviation (SCAD) {\cite{FanSCAD}} and minimax concave penalty (MCP) {\cite{ZhangMCP2010}}.
 Compared with the $\ell_1$-minimization model, the nonconvex relaxed models can often induce better sparsity and reduce the bias, while they are generally more difficult to solve.

-The iteratively reweighted method and regularization method are two main classes of algorithms to solve (\ref{PMinExact}) when $P(x)$ is nonconvex.
-The iteratively reweighted method includes the iteratively reweighted least square minimization (IRLS) {\cite{FOCUSS}}, {\cite{DaubechiesIRLS}}, and the iteratively reweighted $\ell_1$-minimization (IRL1) algorithms {\cite{Candes2008RL1}}.
+The iterative reweighted method and regularization method are two main classes of algorithms to solve (\ref{PMinExact}) when $P(x)$ is nonconvex.
+The iterative reweighted method includes the iterative reweighted least squares minimization (IRLS) {\cite{FOCUSS}}, {\cite{DaubechiesIRLS}}, and the iterative reweighted $\ell_1$-minimization (IRL1) algorithms {\cite{Candes2008RL1}}.
 Specifically, the IRLS algorithm solves a sequence of weighted least squares problems, which can be viewed as some approximations to the original optimization problem.
 Similarly, the IRL1 algorithm solves a sequence of non-smooth weighted $\ell_1$-minimization problems, and hence it is the non-smooth counterpart to the IRLS algorithm.
-However, the iteratively reweighted algorithms are slow if the nonconvex penalty cannot be well approximated by the quadratic function or the weighted $\ell_1$ norm function.
+However, the iterative reweighted algorithms are slow if the nonconvex penalty cannot be well approximated by the quadratic function or the weighted $\ell_1$ norm function.
 The regularization method transforms problem (\ref{PMinExact}) into the following unconstrained optimization problem

 where $\lambda>0$ is a regularization parameter.
 For some special penalties $P(x)$ such as the $\ell_q$ norms ($q=0,1/2,2/3, 1$), SCAD and MCP, an optimal solution of the model (\ref{PRegProb}) is a fixed point of the following equation